w-wojtak/coppelia-ros2-dnf/README.md

 - Lua scripts for CoppeliaSim are committed in plain text (`.lua`) for reproducibility.

 - Docker is recommended for easy setup, but the workspace can also be run directly on a ROS2-enabled machine.

+## License and Citation

+This project is released under the **MIT License**.

+If you use this system or derived components in academic work, please cite the associated publication or this repository.
+The license text is provided in the `LICENSE` file.